sovrynn/ecdo/0-FOUNDATION-THEORY/s2/README.md

 "I don't think that S2 is more than 20-30 years [due to] total apparent karst erosion/number of inundations."
 [1]

+On the ostrich egg (`EVIDENCE/civilization-history/important-artifacts`) there's indication of a special 200-year phase.

 ## New Geographic Pole Locations

 New north pole: